Yes, Hashimoto’s Can Cause Both Hyperthyroidism and Hypothyroidism

 In fact, there are several ways that it can happen and it’s not as rare as you might think.

-And this hyperthyroid state can result in a lot of confusion for patients who have Hashimoto’s thyroiditis and are expecting to be low thyroid.
+And this hyperthyroid state can result in a lot of confusion for patients who have Hashimoto’s thyroiditis and are expecting to have low thyroid.

 For these reasons, let’s discuss how Hashimoto’s can lead to hyperthyroidism and how patients with Hashimoto’s may end up with an overactive thyroid.